- 7 nights

 Gressoney is a fantastic option for those after a quieter and more laid-back mountain vibe.
-With a quiet après-ski scene but a well-established culinary tradition, Gressoney is a fantastic option for those looking for somewhere different for a short weekend break that combines some great terrain with a charming resort.
+With a quiet après-ski scene but a well-established culinary tradition, Gressoney is a fantastic option for those looking for somewhere different that combines some great terrain with a charming ski resort.

 Resort Altitude: 1,200m

 From Gressoney you can access the whole of the Monterosa Ski area, comprising the villages of Champoluc, Alagna and Gressoney – in fact, it's known as Italy’s answer to France's ‘Three Valleys’.
 Low woodland runs in Gressoney-Saint-Jean make for a fun and scenic ski; whilst higher up the mountain you will discover the wide, open slopes that are virtually empty on weekdays.